fgcreplaymiyoka/fgc-replay-miyoka/docs/getting_started/sf6.md

 ## View replays

-Replay Viewer is the program to upload your replays from a fighting game to your cloud storage.
+Replay Viewer is the program to view your replays in your cloud storage.

-1. Right-click on the `miyoka/deploy-replay-viewer.ps1` file and select "Run with PowerShell".
+1. Right-click on the `miyoka/deploy.ps1` file and select "Run with PowerShell".
     Alternatively, you can open Windows Powershell and execute the following command:
     ```
     powershell.exe -executionpolicy bypass -file .\deploy.ps1